 KEY STAGE 4 CURRICULUM OUTLINE

 There are 2 courses available for students to choose as an option in Key Stage 4.
-GCSE Computer Science and NCFE Technical award in Imedia (this replaces the CIDA qualification.)
+GCSE Computer Science and BTEC Level 1/Level 2 Tech Award in Digital Information Technology.

 Computer Science is engaging and practical, encouraging creativity and problem solving.
 It encourages students to develop their understanding and application of the core concepts in computer science.
 Students also analyse problems in computational terms and devise creative solutions by designing, writing, testing and evaluating programs.